By: Erin from Almond Eater

 The Almond Eater

 Erin is the author of the food blog, The Almond Eater, where she shares approachable, mostly healthy recipes and decadent desserts.
 She has a passion for food photography and styling and an even stronger passion for cake.
-When she's not in the kitchen, you'll probably find her at a barre class or cuddling her dog.
+When she’s not in the kitchen, you’ll probably find her at a barre class or cuddling her dog.
+This can happen when the file is modified or how to recover the corrupted excel file edited incorrectly.